 Years ago, when the article first went public, the helpful thanks and critique of readers resulted in a series of subtle revisions, and the gem was polished to its current gleam.
 I'm very grateful to everyone who sent thanks and/or helpful advice on the article.
-What follows here are answers to some common questions from the old days, and then one final composite question to put all others to rest.
+What follows here are answers to some common questions from the old days, a few bonus topics for fun, and then one final composite question to put all others to rest.

 Isn't the formula for hex-area wrong?
 Shouldn't you multiply the width of the hex by 0.80 or so instead of 0.93 or so?